kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 `getArticleInfo.responseText` is a reference to the data we requested in `getArticleInfo.open()`, which is the "articleName.txt" file.
 The copy in that file will be placed in `<div id="textTarget">`.

 If the code can't connect to the server and `getArticleInfo.status`  doesn't equal `200`, then the browser console will display a message saying, "There was a problem with the request."
 Note that this console message will only appear if `getArticleInfo.status` doesn't equal `200`: the value of `getArticleInfo.readyState` has no effect on whether or not the console message appears.

+As mentioned, AJAX can load in all different types of documents...we can tell the `getArticleInfo.open)` to load in an HTML document instead of a text one (<a href="/samples/ajax-tutorial-samples/sample04/" target="blank">view the example</a>):
+{% prism javascript %}
+// sample03/scripts.js
+// Update the getArticleInfo.open() method only
+...
+getArticleInfo.open("GET", "articleName.html");
+...
+{% endprism %}
 <a name="conclusion"></a>
 <h3 class="h3-guide">Conclusion</h3>
 Synchronous requests are disappearing from XHR: https://xhr.spec.whatwg.org/#the-open()-method